Procedures for Submitting Proposals for New Graduate Programs, Curriculum Changes to Current Graduate Programs, and Steps for Permanent Status Review

-Step 1.
-Hold preliminary discussion of the proposal with the Associate Vice Provost for Graduate and Professional Education.
+- Must arrange a preliminary discussion and review of the proposal with the Associate Vice Provost for Graduate and Professional Education;

 Download a .pdf version of the template.